What it means for your staff, systems, and bottom line—and how to get ready.

 The bottom line: a change is coming

-The No Tax on Tips Act is more than this week’s political theater—it’s a real policy that cannot be ignored.
+The No Tax on Tips provision is law, effective starting in tax year 2025.
 For restaurant teams, it could mean more money in every paycheck.
 For operators, updating how you track, report, and distribute tipped income.
 Whether or not this leads to a notable increase in staff pay, it has already impacted how tipped work is perceived and will continue to do so in the years ahead.

 Operators with manual or disconnected systems will be left to figure it out themselves.
-But you’ll be ready to adapt quickly if you have the right systems, from tip management to payroll.
+But if you have the right systems, from tip management to payroll, you’ll be ready to adapt quickly.

 7shifts helps restaurant operators stay compliant, reduce errors, and build stronger teams—no matter what’s coming next.